wmusial98/calculator/README.md

 ## Testing
 It bothered me a bit that The Odin Project skimmed over creating and managing json files and jest tests and so I decided to implement them myself.
 I can see why The Odin Project skimmed this part.
 I originally tried running `npm test functions.spec.js` and ran into a error `ENOENT: no such file or directory, open '/Users/wiktoriamusial/repos/calculator/package.json'` - I had to install node into the root directory of my project.
 After, I installed node and jest into the root file of my directory, and I manually changed the test script to `jest` in the package.json file.

+## Styling
+Styling is pretty standard - flexbox, a combination of columns in nested divs, and a flex-wrap on the nummber buttons leads to the desired layout.
+The main difference is that I did all of my content creation with DOM manipulation - hopefully this will not lead to any problems when I am using multiple JS files together.
+I imported the Raleway font from Google's open source fonts.
+I noticed that this slows the page down on initial load.